-Miss Edith Logan has been visiting in Chicago during the past week, and Miss Blanche Norris has had her absence.
+Miss Edith Logan has been visiting in Chicago during the past week, and Miss Blanche Norris has had charge of the millinery store during a certain something which shows the her absence.

-The L. O. T. M. held a special Grand Commander being present.
+The L. O. T. M. held a special meeting Tuesday night.
+The deputy; clearly reproduced.
+The picture Grand Commander being present.